 The Method: Simply place toys in a dishwashing container or lingerie bag on the top rack of the dishwasher.
 Wash on the normal sanitize cycle with a small amount of natural dish detergent.
 (You can learn how to make your own DIY dishwashing detergent here)

-If you don’t have a sanitize option on your dishwasher, some toys can be boiled.
-Boiling is ideal for toys that come into contact with baby’s mouth because it doesn’t require any detergent.
+If you don’t have a sanitize option on your dishwasher, and don’t want to make homemade sanitizer spray, some toys can be boiled.
+Boiling is ideal for toys that come into contact with the baby’s mouth because it doesn’t require any detergent.
 This method mainly applies to toys that won’t leech toxic chemicals when heated.
 Softer plastic toys often cannot be boiled for this reason.

 Check on the back of the box or the tag of your toy to see if they can be boiled.
 Most toys will indicate one way or the other.

 The Method: bring 1-2 quarts of water to boil in a large stockpot.
 Turn off heat.
 Submerge toys for 5 minutes and then remove carefully with a utensil (I use salad tongs).
 Place on a cooling rack to air dry.

 This method works for: pacifiers, hard plastic toys, silicone toys, baby bottles

 This DIY disinfectant sanitizer spray is what I use for everyday cleaning and sanitizing.
 We have a lot of child toys so I keep a big bottle on hand.
 It is natural and safe while still doing a great job of cleaning toys and much more.

 - 1 cup distilled water